Department of Chemical and Biomolecular Engineering

 Graduate students participate in all aspects of the department through the CBE Graduate Student Association, which fields representatives for biweekly faculty meetings and plays an active role in the faculty hiring process.

 Competitive fellowship packages are available.
 The recommended deadline for Fall applications for the Ph.D. program is December 18, 2022.
-The recommended deadline for Fall applications for the Master's program is January 15, 2023.
+The recommended deadline for Fall applications for the Master's program has been extended to January 30, 2023.
 After this date, applications will be accepted on a rolling basis for a limited time.

 Plan of Study